 Due diligence in our supply chains

 All members of staff (including new joiners) are provided with our staff handbook which contains our Anti-slavery Policy.
-In addition, online training on modern slavery and human trafficking will be provided to all Artemis staff during 2017.
+In addition, online training on modern slavery and human trafficking is provided to all Artemis staff on an annual basis.

 We will use the following standards to measure how effective we have been to ensure that slavery and human trafficking is not taking place in any part of our business or supply chains:

-- any cases of suspected slavery/trafficking breaches should be reported to the Head of Compliance or in accordance with our Whistleblowing policy within a reasonable time of occurring;
+- any cases of suspected slavery/trafficking breaches should be reported to the Chief Risk Officer or in accordance with our Whistleblowing policy within a reasonable time of occurring;

 - any cases of suspected slavery/trafficking are assessed within a reasonable time of being reported and further investigations concluded as soon as possible thereafter; and